Hello Guidance Counselor,

 A teaching certificate is not automatically required for a position as a cosmetology instructor, especially if you have many years of experience or have taught apprentices in a salon environment.
 If you are just getting your feet wet in terms of educating, many schools prefer instructors to have either an Adult Teaching Certificate or a Certificate of Qualification.
 Other requirements for a job as a cosmetology instructor usually include two to three years experience in the field, excellent cutting, coloring and styling skills and technical knowledge.
 I suggest doing some research on the beauty schools local to you because if you know where you want to teach you can tailor your training.
 Community colleges and adult schools usually offer courses to earn the Adult Teaching Certificate.

 In your preparations leading to an instructor you might take the following courses:

 â¢ Student Assessment Evaluation

 One thing that I loved about the Canadian beauty schools I came across is their curriculum.
 Advanced courses are offered in a very broad range of specializations and seminars, including aromatherapy, business start-up classes, cellulite reduction, lymphatic drainage, nutrition, Reiki and reflexology.
 I wish American cosmetology schools taught me half of that stuff!
-Aromatherapy, energy work and reflexology can all contribute to a positive and relaxing experience for your client, while business classes ensure you will be successful as a stylist.
-I am envious that as an instructor you will learn all of these!
+Aromatherapy, energy work and reflexology can all contribute to a positive and relaxing experience for your client, while business classes ensure you will likely be successful as a stylist.
+I am envious that as an instructor you can learn all of these!
 You may find that certain courses require a lot of research and practice before you are ready to teach, but this is a great illustration of the wide range of careers, interests and techniques available in our exciting profession.